 The goal was that a membership platform could bring some financial stability.
 Although it flopped for a number of reasons, the important thing is you always have to be thinking about growth and generating income as a full-time artist.
 Being self-employed purely from your art may come with more freedom, but you also have a lot more responsibility.
-Many artists want to become a full-time artists but do they really know what it entails and how much more challenging it is?
+Many artists want to become full-time professionals but do they really know what it entails and how much more challenging it is?

 I’m a big believer in Patreon because I was able to help another artist, who is a close friend to Zumbi, bring in a consistent income through the platform.
 You can check out in this post to see if Patreon is something you’re ready for.